 And Jennifer from the United States recently sent us a message, describing:

-As a loner (or the nicer term is “introvert”) myself, I can relate to these feelings – and today I want to help you out.
+As a lone wolf (or the nicer term is “introvert”) myself, I can relate to these feelings – and today I want to help you out.

 4 Things You Need to Know About Being a Loner and Finding Love